Updated: April 2022

 I've been wanting to try these cookies for a long time.
 It's a cookie, it's a pecan pie - what a perfect combination!

-They’re fairly easy to throw together, but they do take an extra few minutes to spoon the pie filling on top of the cookie.
+They're fairly easy to throw together, but they do take an extra few minutes to spoon the pie filling on top of the cookie.
 Way worth it, though.
-This is one good cookie and will be great for the holidays.
+This is one good cookie and is great for any occasion - special or every day.

 The brown sugar cookie is good by itself, but put that rich pecan pie filling on it and you've got one little delectable dessert.